510 Harris Drive

 Purpose: 350 Austin is the local affiliate of 350.org, a grassroots, global climate movement.
-Our purpose is summed up in our tagline: “acting locally in the global climate movement.”
-Over-arching goals are: (1) keep carbon in the ground; (2) help build a new, more equitable low-carbon economy; (3) pressure governments into reducing emissions.
-The fundamental principles interwoven into our goals and projects are Climate Justice, Collaboration, and Mass Mobilization.
+We are leading the way to a fossil-free Austin.
+Our purpose is to “act locally in the global climate movement.”
+Our goals are: (1) keep carbon in the ground; (2) help build a new, more equitable low-carbon economy; (3) pressure governments into reducing emissions.
+Our fundamental principles are Climate Justice, Collaboration, and Mass Mobilization.

-Volunteer Opportunities: Social media; Web site development; data analysis; graphics design; monitoring government and regulatory agencies; event planning; building relationships with collaborators; and outreach.
+Volunteer Opportunities: Divestment and fossil-fuel research; fundraising; attending public meetings to speak truth to power; social media; tablesmithing at events; Web site development; data analysis; graphics design; monitoring government and regulatory agencies; event planning; building relationships with collaborators; and outreach.

 4002 Edgerock Drive